Circumcision - History and Recent Trends

 Circumcision pre-dates recorded history.
 It has been argued that the practice of circumcision, by freeing the penis of a phimotic foreskin, may have conferred a selective advantage that aided sexual intercourse and thus reproduction, so enhancing the competitive success of our species as it evolved [Cox, 1995; Cox & Morris, 2010].
 As such it most likely existed before our species radiated out of Africa 70,000 years ago.
 This is more plausible than it having arisen independently in different parts of the world.
 Those cultures that do not currently practice circumcision are most likely to have stopped doing in in more recent times, rather than the other way around.
 Humans arrived in Australia 50,000 years ago and their paleolithic hunter-gatherer society was maintined until recent times.
 This included circumcision.
 Humans most likely evolved as a circumcising species.
 Those cultures that do not currently circumcise are ones that stopped doing it, not those that did not ever adopt circumcision [Cox & Morris, 2010].

 The hypothesis of Cox [Cox, 1995] provides the only consistent explanation for pan-global circumcision traditions.
 He points out that humans must learn many skills before men and women are self-supporting.
 Because of this there was a selective advantage in deferring reproduction for quite a while beyond puberty.
 Those couples who delayed reproduction were likely to have a higher number of offspring who survived, because they were in a better position to support such children.
 This created an uniquely human paradox - adolescents needed to go through puberty in order to develop the bodily strength required for adult skills, yet it was important for them not to use their biological ability to reproduce during this learning period.
 Such a situation favoured natural selection of modifications to the genitalia capable of hindering early intercourse.
 Females developed a hymen and males developed a penis in which the prepuce, by being phimotic, impeded erections and thus successful penetration of the female.
 Both conditions were painful impediments to first intercourse.
 But once virginity had been lost they no longer impeded reproduction.
 So today, in Western Europe, parents commonly intervene to make the foreskins of boys retractable, but in countries where this is not practised, the majority of young adult males suffer from phimosis (see later section on physical problems and phimosis) Once these obstacles have been overcome and intercourse has occurred, the foreskin is redundant and explains why, in adult males, it often does not cover the glans.
-It thus becomes obvious that circumcision arose as a means of regulating this entire process more precisely.
+It thus becomes obvious that circumcision arose (at least in part) as a means of regulating this entire process more precisely.
 Circumcision was able to define exactly the age at which a male could begin reproduction.
 This is an excellent explanation of the substantial selective advantage that circumcision conferred.
-As a consequence those humans who practiced circumcising out-competed those who did not.
+As a consequence those humans who practiced circumcising were better equipped to out-compete those who did not.

 So support for circumcision as a cultural imperative is evident from both anatomical and cultural evidence.
 But there is more support from comparative anatomy, as enunciated in Cox & Morris, 2010 as will now be described.